apoz/flash-cards/eBPF.md

 # BCC
 The BPF Compiler Collection (BCC or sometimes called bcc) is an opensource project containing a compiler framework and libraries for building BPF software.
 It's the main front-end for BPF.
 Over 70 ready-to-run BPF perf. analysis and troubleshooting tools.

+The URL of the repo is (https://github.com/iovisor/bcc)[https://github.com/iovisor/bcc] The tools are installed either in /usr/share/bcc/tools, /sbin or /snap/bin.

+The recommended kernel is 4.9 or higher.

+## Ubuntu installation

+´´´
+sudo apt-get install bpfcc-tools linux-headers-$(uname -r) ´´´

+This will place the tools in /sbin with the -bpfcc suffixes.